Sending money to Africa

 If you are short on time and want to try the top African money transfer services, then this section is for you.
 Each option offers low-cost money transfers and has an excellent reputation.

-Choose Azimo for sending money to Africa if you want low transfer fees and multi-lingual support.
+Azimo: choose Azimo for sending money to Africa if you want low transfer fees and multi-lingual support.
 They also offer many pay-out options which provide the receiver flexibility.
 The options include home delivery, mobile wallet, bank transfer and cash pick up.
 It means the recipient does not need an African bank account to receive money.

-Select Wise for money transfers to Africa because of transparent fees and no exchange rate markup percentage.
+Wise: Select Wise for money transfers to Africa because of transparent fees and no exchange rate markup percentage.
 Also, the transfer speed is fast because you can send a balance transfer.
 The recipient will receive funds in their Wise account within seconds.
 Also, Wise has a highly-rated mobile app that allows you to execute transfers from the convenience of your mobile phone.

-WorldRemit offers money transfer services to a wide range of African countries such as Egypt, Liberia, Niger, Uganda and Zimbabwe.
+WorldRemit: WorldRemit offers money transfer services to a wide range of African countries such as Egypt, Liberia, Niger, Uganda and Zimbabwe.
 They offer competitive transfer fees and flexible transfer options.
-WorldRemit has an excellent reputation based on their reviews, which means you can give the service a try with total confidence.
+WorldRemit has an excellent reputation based on their reviews, which means you can give the service a try with full confidence.

 How to reduce costs when sending money to Africa?

 You can save money when sending money to Africa by comparing money transfer services.
-Compare features such as payment options, transfer fees and exchange rate markup.
+First, compare features such as payment options, transfer fees and exchange rate markup.
 Then choose the service that is the best match for your use case.
 For example, if you do not need a currency conversion, then do not worry if there is an exchange rate markup.
 In fact, this might be an advantage because they may not charge transfer fees.

 Sending money to Africa for a low cost is not only possible, but you have several options.
 Money transfer services such as Wise, Azimo and WorldRemit offer a reliable experience.
-They allow for transfer to most African countries with low transfer fees.
+Moreover, they allow for transfer to most African countries with low transfer fees.
 For more information on sending money to Africa, we encourage you to read our guides on sending money to countries like Nigeria, South Africa and Kenya.
 They will help you figure out how to choose the best money transfer service for your needs.